Developer-Autodesk/forge.learning/docs/environment/setup/netcore.md

 ![](_media/netcore/env_vars.png)

-Now open the **Startup.cs**, add `using IWebHostEnvironment = Microsoft.AspNetCore.Hosting.IWebHostEnvironment;` as dependency and replace the contents of the `Startup` class with the following code to initialize our static file server for HTML & JavaScript files.
+Now open the **Startup.cs** and replace the contents of the `Startup` class with the following code to initialize our static file server for HTML & JavaScript files.

 ```csharp
 // This method gets called by the runtime.
 Use this method to add services to the container.